What's been happening...

 The high street is not dead, it just needs to be reimagined

 Christmas is the most important time of year for retailers.
 It just wouldn’t be the season if they didn’t get into the full, unrelenting swing of things, filling their shops with a profusion of festive paraphernalia and blaring carols on repeat.

 Mary and her agency are watching closely how retailers will fare over the festive season and predicting there will be some deaths.
 Shopping is as much a part of the Christmas tradition as turkey and sprouts, but shoppers' needs are changing, and some retailers have been slow in stepping up to the challenge.

 So, what’s the way forward?
 What will get the High Streets’ tills singing over Christmas – and keep them that way in 2018 and beyond?

 Mary shared point of view in The Telegraph and you can read the whole thing now over at Portas Talks Shop.

-Portas is a brand consultancy and creative communications agency that has spent the last 21 years building best-selling retail, fashion and lifestyle brands in the UK and across the world.
+Portas is a consultancy and creative communications agency that has spent the last 21 years building best-selling retail, fashion and lifestyle brands in the UK and across the world.

 We have a very simple philosophy - we make shopping brilliant.

 Watch out for a new podcast coming soon!